How to calculate mutual fund returns?

 2. Simple Annualized Returns

-The formula to find out the simple annualized returns is given as:
+The formula to find out the simple annualized returns is given:

 For example, the NAV of Rs.
 20 may shoot to Rs.
 25 in the next 8 months, that is, 240 days.
 The absolute returns can be calculated as (25-20)/20 = 0.25.

-To find the simple annualized returns, we use the formula described above,
+To find the simple annualized return in a mutual fund, we use the annualized returns formula described above,

 (1 + 0.25)^(365/240) – 1 = 40.4%